rosario/rosario.github.com/_posts/2012-06-04-html5-video-streaming-over-websockets-using-pusher.md

 --------

 There's a new feature in the latest Chrome browser's (Chrome 18 and 19, and Canary 21) called **getUserMedia**.
-It's still an experimental feature and it's hidden in _chrome://flags_
+It's still an experimental feature and it's hidden behind _chrome://flags_

 > **Enable Media Source API on \<video\> elements.**
   Enable experimental Media Source API on the video elements.
 This API allows JavaScript to send media data directly to a video element.